Slavery among Native Americans in the United States: Slavery in the Southwest

-Enslavement of Indigenous people by Europeans in the present-day Southwest began with Spanish expeditions to explore and conquer land in Central and North America in the sixteenth century.
-According to historian Almon Wheeler Lauber these expeditions all captured and enslaved people indigenous to the regions they explored, and in many cases the taking of slaves was as integral a part of these expeditions’ goals as conquest and exploration were.
-Enslavement of Indigenous people by Spanish subjects was theoretically illegal, however the persistence of diverse forms of Indigenous slavery such as encomiendas, repartimientos, congregaciones, and capture in conflicts deemed “just” due to being fought against non-Christians show that this ban was generally enforced poorly or not at all.
-The 1680 Recopilación de las Leyes de los Reynos de las Indias upheld the ban, but also encouraged Spanish subjects to ransom Indigenous people held by Indigenous captors, convert them to Catholicism, and “detribalize” them through assimilation into Spanish culture.
-These ransomed captives would be assigned the legal status of “indios de rescate” (reformed Indigenous), and owed their ransomers loyalty and service in exchange for the cost of the ransom.
+Enslavement of Indigenous people by Europeans in the present-day Southwest began with Spanish expeditions to explore and conquer land in Central and North America in the 16th century.
+According to historian Almon Wheeler Lauber these expeditions all captured and enslaved people indigenous to the regions they explored, and in many cases the taking of slaves was as integral a part of these expeditions' goals as conquest and exploration were.
+Enslavement of Indigenous people by Spanish subjects was theoretically illegal, however the persistence of diverse forms of Indigenous slavery such as encomiendas, repartimientos, congregaciones, and capture in conflicts deemed "just" due to being fought against non-Christians show that this ban was generally enforced poorly or not at all.
+The 1680 Recopilación de las Leyes de los Reynos de las Indias upheld the ban, but also encouraged Spanish subjects to ransom Indigenous people held by Indigenous captors, convert them to Catholicism, and "detribalize" them through assimilation into Spanish culture.
+These ransomed captives would be assigned the legal status of "indios de rescate" (reformed Indigenous), and owed their ransomers loyalty and service in exchange for the cost of the ransom.
 As servants, the treatment of these people fell under the laws governing slavery.
-Continued enslavement of Indigenous people was justified by their Spanish captors through Christian theories of “just war”, which held that slavery was justified as a means of converting those who rejected Christianity.
+Continued enslavement of Indigenous people was justified by their Spanish captors through Christian theories of "just war", which held that slavery was justified as a means of converting those who rejected Christianity.
 Captives taken in just wars were generally expected to be freed following a finite term of ten to twenty years, but this was not well-enforced and public opinion sometimes dictated that perpetual servitude was more appropriate.
-The practice of procuring slaves through “just” wars declined in popularity following the 1692-1695 Spanish Reconquest of New Mexico.
+The practice of procuring slaves through "just" wars declined in popularity following the 1692-1695 Spanish Reconquest of New Mexico.
 During the 18th and early 19th centuries the slave trade in New Mexico took two main forms: large-scale annual trading fairs in which captives were formally ransomed, and small-scale bartering over captives in villages and trading places.
 Historian James F Brooks estimates that around 3 thousand members of nomadic and pastoralist Indigenous groups bordering New Mexico entered colonial society as slaves, servants, or orphans in this period.
-The practice surged in popularity following the expulsion of the Navajo from their lands in the 1864-1865 Navajo Campaign, with between 1,500 and 3,000 Indigenous people being enslaved in the territory at the time.
+The practice surged in popularity following the expulsion of the Navajo from their lands in the 1864–1865 Navajo Campaign, with between 1,500 and 3,000 Indigenous people being enslaved in the territory at the time.
 During the 1860s the Federal government stamped down on the enslavement of Indigenous people.
 While this reduced the frequency of the practice it was never fully stamped out, continuing on into at least the 1960s.
 Following the 1847–1848 invasion by U.S. troops, indigenous peoples in California were enslaved in the new state from statehood in 1850 to 1867.
 Enslaving an Indigenous person required the posting of a bond by the slave holder.
 Enslavement occurred through raids and through a four-month servitude imposed in 1846 as a punishment for Indigenous "vagrancy".